Skip to content ↓

 • The school will not accept responsibility for dispensing any medication which is not clearly labelled.

-• For the safety of our community, students are not permitted to carry any medication on their person, unless it is an inhaler, insulin or EpiPen.
+• For the safety of our community, students are not permitted to carry any medication on their person, unless it is an inhaler, insulin or adrenaline auto-injector (EpiPen).

 Asthma